-No 51 is currently arranged as offices on the basement and ground floor levels with a one-bed flat on the first floor, and a three-bedroom maisonette at second and third floor levels.
+No 45 is currently arranged as offices on the basement and ground floor levels with individual one-bed flats on the first, second and third floor levels.

 The house has been vacant for several years and is now in need of repairs, general refurbishment and thermal efficiency upgrade.
 The intention is to bring the property back in use, restore its original appearance and interior features and improve the overall carbon footprint.